Advanced Natural Menopause Remedies You Can Trust

 How to do it:

-Reduce high-histamine foods for a few weeks to assess impact: foods such as fermented foods, wine, aged cheeses and smoked meats.
+Reduce high-histamine foods for a few weeks to assess impact: fermented foods, wine, aged cheeses and smoked meats.

-Support DAO enzyme activity (which helps to breakdown excess histamine in the body) with nutrients like vitamin C, B6, and magnesium.
+Support DAO enzyme activity with nutrients like vitamin C, B6, and magnesium.
 Quercetin (found in apples, onions, or as a supplement) is a potent mast cell stabiliser.

-Check for gut dysbiosis (an imbalance of your gut microbiome) — particularly if there’s a history of IBS or food intolerance.
+Check for gut dysbiosis — particularly if there’s a history of IBS or food intolerance.
 A stool test might reveal an imbalance driving histamine issues.

 Explore histamine-lowering herbs like nettle, chamomile (if tolerated), and ginger.
 These support inflammatory balance while gently calming the system.

-Tip 6: Upgrade Your Movement to Match Your Hormonal Landscape
+Tip 6: Upgrade Your Movement to Match Your Hormones

-The ‘cardio bunny’ approach many of us leaned on in our 20s and 30s simply doesn’t work the same way in midlife.
+The cardio bunny approach many of us leaned on in our thirties simply doesn’t work the same way in midlife.

 To maintain metabolic health and muscle tone, exercise needs to shift — strategically.